BabakEA/witcher/recommender_system/README.md

 Product_Recommender(userId) like
 product=Product_Recommender("user1")

-product.report: is a json API report provids you a comperhensive vision
+product.report: is a JSON API file provides a comprehensive vision